f5devcentral/f5-velos-training/docs/initial_setup_of_velos_chassis_partitions.rst

   config interval FAST
   config lacp-mode ACTIVE
   !
-  bigpartition-1#
+  Production-1#

-To see that status of the LACP interfaces run the command **show lacp**.
+To see the status of the LACP interfaces run the command **show lacp**.
 It is best to widen your terminal screen as the output is dynamic and will display better on a wider terminal screen in more of a table format:

 .. code-block:: bash

-  bigpartition-1# show lacp
+  Production-1# show lacp
   lacp state system-id-mac 00:94:a1:8e:d0:08
                                                                                                                                                                                                                                   PARTNER  LACP    LACP    LACP    LACP    LACP
                                               LACP                                                                                                                                        OPER                     PARTNER  PORT  PORT     IN      OUT     RX      TX      UNKNOWN  LACP